omdumrotat/Canvas/README.md

 ## The current TODOs for the rewrite, are:

 ```
-- upstream Leaf -- ill handle this
+- upstream Leaf -- need new tooling, after tooling is built I(Dueris) will handle this
+- fix events(respawn, teleport events, etc)
 - fix more folia commands
 - fix scoreboard api
 - reapply old canvas optimizations and configs -- i(Dueris) will handle this